 To build a bigger butt, do your deadlifts using moderate to heavy weights.
 Heavy weights challenge your muscle fibers to break down, so they build up stronger and thicker to fill out your backside.

 The deadlift may be done keeping your knees nearly straight or bending them entirely.

 The deadlift is an advanced exercise.
 Therefore, you should undertake a leg and lower back resistance training program for six to eight weeks prior to performing deadlifts with heavy weights.
 Your preparatory workouts should include barbell back squats, lunges, leg extensions, leg curls and back hyperextensions.

 Frequency, Intensity and Volume

-The weight you lift must be heavy enough that you can complete only six to 12 repetitions for six sets of deadlifts to round and grow your gluteal muscles.
+The weight you lift must be heavy enough that you can complete only six to 12 repetitions for a maximum of six sets of deadlifts.
+This challenge helps to round and grow your gluteal muscles.

 Position the barbell on the rack about three inches above your knees.
 You do not need the safety bars of the squat rack when you execute deadlifts.
 However, you should use safety collars to secure the weight plates on the barbell so they do not slide off to the side.

 Stand up straight, using your legs to lift the barbell off the support pegs and step backward about two feet.
-Suck your navel toward your spine to maintain a flat back, then stick your buttocks out behind you as you lower the barbell toward your ankles; keep a slight bend in your knees and look at the wall in front of you at a point slightly above the level of your eyes throughout the movement.
+Draw your navel toward your spine to maintain a flat back, then stick your buttocks out behind you as you lower the barbell toward your ankles.
+Keep a slight bend in your knees and look at the wall in front of you at a point slightly above the level of your eyes throughout the movement.

 Keep the bar close to your legs as you stick your buttocks out behind you while simultaneously bending your knees until your thighs are nearly parallel to the floor or the weight plates touch the ground.
-Push through your heels and contract your glutes to stand back up; pushing through your heels engages your gluteal muscles more than your quadriceps.
+Push through your heels and contract your glutes to stand back up.
+Pushing through your heels engages your gluteal muscles more than your quadriceps.